Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Causal inference framework for Win Ratio and generalized pairwise comparisons

 We want to know if a given patient would fare better under treatment than without it.
-In the potential outcomes framework, there exists several causal measures to quantify this, amongst which the \emph{Risk Difference} (RD) if $\cY\subset\R$, for which the Average Treatment Effect writes as:

-However, we would like to handle more general outcomes, and \Cref{sec:estimands} defines more general causal measures.

-We introduce the ‘‘win'' function on $\cY\times \cY$, that quantifies how a given outcome $y\in\cY$ fares when compared to another outcome $y'\in\cY$.
-Our framework generalizes the \emph{lexicographic order} \footnote{The \emph{lexicographic order} is a total order on $\R^d$, defined as $y\succ y'$ if and only if $\inf\set{k\in[d],y_k>y_k'}<\inf\set{k\in[d],y_k<y_k'}$, with the convention that the infimum of an empty set is $+\infty$.
-In plain words, the \emph{lexicographic order} amounts to order vectors as words in the dictionary.} beyond the setting introduced by \citet{Pocock2011winratio}.
+In the potential outcomes framework, there exists several causal measures to quantify this, amongst which the \emph{Risk Difference} (RD) if $\cY\subset\R$, for which the Average Treatment Effect (ATE) writes as $\tau_\mathrm{RD}= \esp{Y_i(1)-Y_i(0)}$.
+However, we would like to handle more general outcomes and thus define new and more general causal estimands in \Cref{sec:estimands}.
+Given two outcomes $y,y'\in\cY$, treatment effects cannot always be quantified directly with the sign and magnitude of their difference $y-y'$.
+Instead, we consider a more general ``win function'', that quantifies preferences.
+Our framework generalizes the \emph{lexicographic order}\footnote{The \emph{lexicographic order} is a total order on $\R^d$, defined as $y\succ y'$ if and only if $\inf\set{k\in[d],y_k>y_k'}<\inf\set{k\in[d],y_k<y_k'}$, with the convention that the infimum of an empty set is $+\infty$.
+In plain words, the \emph{lexicographic order} amounts to order vectors as words in the dictionary.} beyond the setting introduced by \citep{Pocock2011winratio} for hierarchical outcomes.

 \begin{definition}[Win function] Let

 be the \emph{win function}, taking two outputs $y,y'$ to compare, and outputing a value between 0 and 1. \end{definition}

 A typical example is: